springboardmentor000/EnviroScan-AI/README.md

 Module 5: Geospatial Mapping and Heatmap Visualization

 Objective:

-To visualize pollution data and identify high-risk zones.
+To visualize pollution data and predicted sources using geospatial mapping techniques, enabling identification of pollution hotspots and spatial distribution patterns.

-1. Geospatial Map Integration:
-Interactive map using Folium with dynamic centering.

-2. Heatmap Visualization:
-Color gradient: blue → yellow → red
-Indicates increasing pollution intensity.

-3. Marker-Based Visualization:

-- Tooltip → PM2.5 value
-- Popup → PM2.5, PM10, NO₂, SO₂, CO, O₃

-4. Filtering Capability:

-- Location
-- Pollution source

-5. High-Risk Zone Identification:
-Based on PM2.5 levels.

-6. Map Embedding:
-Using "st_folium()" in Streamlit.

 ---

+1. Geospatial Map Integration

+An interactive map is created using the Folium library.

+The map displays pollution data across different locations using latitude and longitude coordinates.

+The map is dynamically centered based on the available dataset.

+---

+2. Heatmap Visualization

+Heatmaps represent pollution intensity using color gradients (blue → yellow → red), where higher intensity indicates higher pollution levels.

+---

+3. Marker-Based Visualization

+Location points are displayed using clustered markers.

+Each marker includes:

+- Tooltip (on hover) → shows PM2.5 value
+- Popup (on click) → displays pollutant values:
+  PM2.5, PM10, NO₂, SO₂, CO, O₃

+---

+4. Filtering Capability

+The dashboard allows filtering based on:

+- Location (city)
+- Pollution source category

+This enables interactive exploration of pollution data.

+---

+5. High-Risk Zone Identification

+Locations with higher PM2.5 values are highlighted using color-coded markers, helping identify critical pollution zones.

+---

+6. Map Embedding

+The map is embedded in the Streamlit dashboard using:
+"st_folium()"

+This allows real-time user interaction with the map.

+---

 Module 6: Interactive Dashboard and Real-Time Monitoring

 Objective:

-To build a real-time interactive pollution monitoring system.
+To develop an interactive web-based dashboard for real-time pollution monitoring, visualization, and AI-based source detection.

+---

-1. Dashboard Development:
+1. Dashboard Development

+The dashboard is built using Streamlit.

-Built using Streamlit with sections:
+It provides a user-friendly interface with multiple sections:

 - Dashboard
 - Source Detection
 - Health Audit
 - Dataset Explorer

-2. Real-Time Data Integration:

-- OpenAQ API → Pollutants
-- OpenWeather API → Weather

-If OpenAQ fails, fallback to OpenWeather ensures reliability.

-3. Source Detection:
-Predicts pollution source using trained ML model (RF/XGBoost).

-4. Real-Time Metrics Display:
-Displays:

-- Pollutants
-- Weather
-- Area features

-5. Visualization:
-Pie Chart showing pollution source distribution.

-6. Alert System:

-- PM2.5 > 130 → High Pollution
-- Otherwise → Safe

-7. Dataset Explorer:
-View and download dataset.

-8. Health Audit Module:
-Identifies unsafe pollution levels.

-9. User Interaction:

-- Filters
-- Location input
-- Map interaction

-10. System Integration:

-- Dataset: "enviro_scan_dataset.csv"
-- Model: "rf_model.pkl"
-- APIs: OpenAQ, OpenWeather

 ---

+2. Real-Time Data Integration

+Air Quality Data (OpenAQ API):
+Real-time pollutant data is fetched including PM2.5, PM10, NO₂, SO₂, CO, O₃.

+Weather Data (OpenWeather API):
+Real-time weather parameters include temperature, humidity, and wind speed.

+If OpenAQ data is unavailable, the system automatically falls back to OpenWeather API, ensuring continuous real-time data availability.

+---

+3. Source Detection

+Users can input latitude and longitude to analyze pollution at any location.

+The system uses a trained machine learning model (Random Forest / XGBoost selected during training) to predict the pollution source.

+---

+4. Real-Time Metrics Display

+The dashboard displays environmental metrics in real time:

+- Pollutant concentrations
+- Weather conditions
+- Area features (road, industry, farmland counts)

+These are displayed using structured metric cards for better readability.

+---

+5. Pollution Insights Visualization

+Pie Chart (Source Distribution):
+Shows contribution of different pollution sources based on PM2.5 values.

+---

+6. Alert System

+The system provides real-time alerts:

+- High pollution alert is triggered when PM2.5 exceeds 130
+- Otherwise, the system displays safe air conditions

+---

+7. Dataset Explorer

+Users can view the complete dataset in tabular format.
+The dataset can be downloaded as a CSV file for further analysis.

+---

+8. Health Audit Module

+This module identifies unsafe pollution conditions by:

+- Displaying records where PM2.5 exceeds safe limits
+- Highlighting pollution violations
+- Providing system safety status

+---

+9. User Interaction Features

+- Dropdown filters (city, source type)
+- Real-time analysis input (latitude, longitude)
+- Interactive map navigation

+---

+10. System Integration

+The dashboard integrates:

+- Dataset: enviro_scan_dataset.csv
+- Real-time APIs: OpenAQ and OpenWeather

+---

-Final Outputs
+Final Outputs of the System

-- Dataset: "enviro_scan_dataset.csv"
+- Dataset: enviro_scan_dataset.csv
-- Trained Model: "rf_model.pkl"
+- Trained Model: rf_model.pkl

 These outputs enable automated pollution source prediction and support environmental monitoring systems.